 PRINCE2 – Projects in Controlled Environments

-Managing Successful Projects with PRINCE2 - 2017 Edition is a structured method for managing all types of project in any size or type of organisation.
+Managing Successful Projects with PRINCE2 - 2017 Edition is a structured method for managing all types of projects in any size or type of organisation.
 PRINCE2 covers the management, control, organisation and delivery of a project.

 PRINCE2 is often used for the management of projects within an MSP framework.
-It is the de facto Project Management standard in the UK, and has also been widely adopted in countries all over the world.
+It is the de facto Project Management standard in the UK and has also been widely adopted in countries all over the world.